ReasonOCamlIndia/reason-ocaml-india.github.io/src/pages/upcoming-meetups.md

 # Upcoming Meetups

-## Live-coding: Monopoly Deal written in OCaml

-We'll be discussing Nikhil Bijapur's Monopoly Deal, a card game.
-We plan to learn how this game was built with OCaml and live-code with him.

-### When?
-Sunday, June 9, 2024
-2:00 PM to 4:00 PM IST

-### Where?
-Online.
-Join us Discord to get the link.

-### Speaker: Nikhil Bijapur
-(more on him soon)

 ## Learning Reason and OCaml: CSS styling the server rendered React components

 We continue our full stack Reason React components.
 We'll be adding